 Step 3: Gain Work Experience

 As part of most certificate and degree programs, students are required to take part in internships or fieldwork to prepare them for employment.
 With completion of a landscape technology program, most students are qualified for entry-level positions in which they plant and maintain vegetation, care for mature lawns and plants, operate maintenance equipment and prune.

 The Professional Landcare Network (PLANET) offers a host of certification programs, including the Landscape Industry Certified Technician and the Landscape Industry Certified Manager.
 These certifications, along with others, require passing an exam.
-Certification from PLANET can help landscapers distinguish themselves from competitors.
-The Landscape Contractors Association (LCA) offers training programs to help candidates prepare for the exam.
+Certification from PLANET helps landscapers distinguish themselves from competitors.
+The Landscape Contractors Association (LCA) offers training programs to assist candidates in preparing for the exam.